The TCC helps conserve & manage special lands for recreation & wildlife.

 How Much does this Cost the Town?

 Nothing.
 In fact, conservation land subsidizes the town residents.
-Every municipal cost of services study done in NH has shown that taxes collected from conservation land are greater than the cost of services rendered to the properties.
-Conservation land is assessed at the same rate as other property, yet it doesn't add to local school enrollment, emergency services, or most other town expenses.
+Every municipal cost of services study done in NH has shown that taxes collected from conservation land are greater than the cost of services rendered for the properties.
+Conservation land is assessed and taxed like other property, sometimes at a lower tax rate.
+But it doesn't add to local school enrollment, emergency services, or most other town expenses.
 In addition, conservation land helps keep the landscape in a condition attractive to tourism, vacation home owners, hunters and fishermen, as well as contributing to a healthy forest industry.
 A recent study showed that employment rates rise after land is conserved.
 In total, conservation land more than pays for itself and attracts additional monetary benefits.

 How does all this Affect the Future Development of Tamworth?

-However, demographic trends are always subject to change, so any estimate may need revision twenty years down the road.
+Remember that demographic trends are always subject to change, so any estimate may need revision twenty years down the road.
 And because the creation of conservation land is mainly up to the landowner, it is the most difficult factor to predict.
 However, it's a virtual certainty that more properties in Tamworth will become conservation land.
-All the Town can do is decide whether or not to continue to participate by identifying candidate properties that are consistent with the goals of the Town Master Plan.
+All the Town can do is decide whether or not to continue to participate by identifying candidate properties that are consistent with the goals of the Town Master Plan and the Conservation Commission’s and Town’s priorities.

 Easement monitoring is a critical responsibility of the Conservation Commission.